JLaydeJ/Project_1/README.md

 # Exploratory Question 2020 - 20222
 1. What were the most common powerball/powerplay numbers depending on the day?
 ![Screenshot 2023-08-01 222902](https://github.com/JLaydeJ/Project_1/assets/134284646/ab888862-c655-4da0-ab30-47db18dfde12)
+The most often drawn Powerball number by day could be used as a data point to base your numbers on, but the data didn’t show enough significance to count on it.
+We grouped the data by date for each year, then combined each of the modes to calculate them for the three year span.

 2. What were the most common powerball/powerplay numbers depending on the month?